Timhanlon01/Project_One/README.md

 This script does the following:
 1. Shows what's in the datasets
 2. Figures out OPS averages for each league and how they relate to Runs
-3. Makes a table showing OPS and Runs for different Leagues and Divisions
+3. Table showing OPS and Runs for different Leagues and Divisions
-4. Creates two pictures:
+4. Created two pictures:
     - A bar chart showing average OPS for each league
     - A scatter plot showing how OPS and Runs are connected